How to install the Microsoft Windows operating system

 Genuine Windows CD, DVD, or USB thumb drive

-Note: With early versions of Windows, you cannot download a copy of Windows to install on a computer.
+With early versions of Windows, you cannot download a copy of Windows to install on a computer.
 You must purchase a physical copy of Windows.
 If you are installing Windows 10, you can download the Windows 10 creation tool to create a bootable disc or USB thumb drive.

-- Access the computer's BIOS setup.
+- Open the CMOS setup.

 - Save the settings change and exit BIOS.